gartz/chrome-fbvideo/README.md

 TODO:
 -----

-* Button to keep the video in original size display mode
+* Fix integration with videos wached in friends last activities (need always move to swfObjects as relative position)
-* Change the iframe to a embed youtube element
+* Add comment button
-* Add vídeos wached in friends last activities when it fadeout
+* Add resize on mouse over?

 Why the name:
 -------------